Your First MTB Skills Clinic at Trail Hub: What to Expect with Minii Adventures

 All of our weekend skills clinics take place at Trail Hub, a dreamy trailhead perched at the highest point in Durham Region.
 With over 240 km of surrounding trails through Durham Forest, Walker Woods, Glen Major, and Dagmar North, it’s the perfect home base to learn and ride.

-We’ll meet in the lower parking lot near the HandleBar Grill trailer — look for a friendly crew with bikes, smiles, and probably some sunscreen smudges.
+We’ll meet at Minii Adventures Basecamp on the far side of the parking lot.
+Look for a friendly crew with bikes, smiles, and probably some sunscreen smudges.

 The Vibe?
 Supportive, Chill, and Fun

 Every session starts with introductions, a bike check, and a quick warm-up.
-Then, we dive into a focused skill or two — think cornering, wheel lifts, braking technique, or learning to ride techy terrain with confidence.
+Then, we dive into a focused curriculum tailored to each group's current skill level and their goals for the morning.
+Think cornering, wheel lifts, braking technique, or learning to ride techy terrain with confidence.
+With a solid lunch break to refuel, we'll spend the afternoon putting or newly learned or refined skills into praxtice on the trails.

 What You’ll Learn and Practice

-Depending on your chosen clinic, you might work on:
+Depending on your skill level and goals you might work on:

 Body positioning and how to move